How to Make an Origami Christmas Card

 Make the Tree Trunk

-Start white side up (if you have one).
+To make the trunk of the origami Christmas tree, start with the white side up (if using origami paper).
 Fold the paper in half both ways and unfold.
 Flip the paper to the other side.
 Fold the bottom right corner up to the top left corner.
 Unfold.

 Continue Folding the Trunk